hacker41d4n/winboet/README.md

 ## Finished:

-You are done installing winboet packages
+You are done installing winboet packages.